tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener采集/采集文本日志/完全正则格式_intl_en.md

 To collect full RegEx logs, you need to set filtering rules based on the custom key-value pairs.
 For example, to collect all logs with the `status` field as 400 or 500, enter `status` under **Key**, and `400|500` under **Filtering Rule**.

-> The "AND" logic is used for multiple filtering rules; rules will be written if more than one rule is specified for one key.
+>!
+The "AND" logic is used for multiple filtering rules; rules will be written if more than one rule is specified for one key.

 ### 9. Searching logs

 Log in to the [CLS console](https://console.cloud.tencent.com/cls), and click **Log Search** in the left sidebar.
 Select **Logset** and **Log Topic** from their drop-down list, and click **Search Analysis** to begin the search.

->A log topic must have index configuration enabled to be searchable.
+> !A log topic must have index configuration enabled to be searchable.